edgego/ecm/README.md

 <hr />

 ## What is ECM
  ECM is desighed for industry edge cloud , a small and low cost tool easy to  manager industry edge clouds.
 ECM is  based on CNCF project k3s.
 ECM can run on different platform, support winows, linux ,Mac OS.
+Ecm can deploy edge cloud to nvidia Jetson device and Raspberry Pi device.

 ## Key Features